I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Materials need:

-First, you are going to take your sandpaper and scuff up the entire bucket especially the edges.
+First, you will take your sandpaper and scuff up the entire bucket, especially the edges.

 Next, take your rag and soak it entirely in the white vinegar.

-This gets messy so I’d advise doing these next steps in a plastic tub.
-One, to contain the vinegar from dripping everywhere and two, to save your sink from any potential damage.
+This gets messy, so I’d advise taking these next steps in a plastic tub.
+One, to keep the vinegar from dripping everywhere, and two, to save your sink from any potential damage.

 You’ll want to make sure to rub it on the bucket so that the vinegar is fully touching the whole thing.
-This is how we are going to see the aged galvanized metal come to life.
+This is how we will see the aged galvanized metal come to life.

 Finally, you wait.
-Grab a snack, watch some Netflix or take a nap (but not if you have a candle going, safety first!).
+Grab a snack, watch some Netflix, or take a nap (but not if you have a candle burning—safety first!).

-Honestly, it’s up to you depending on the look you are going for.
+Honestly, it’s up to you, depending on the look you are looking for.
 If you want your galvanized metal to have some serious age with rusting, try the 4-hour mark.
 If you only looking for slight aging, start at an hour and check the process periodically.

-I do want to mention I checked the bucket every hour.
-Additionally, adding vinegar to the rag each time.
+I do want to mention that I checked the bucket every hour and added vinegar to the rag each time.
 I wanted to make sure the rag stayed wet.

-I removed the vinegar rag, then used a clean rag with a little water on it to wipe the bucket down.
+I removed the vinegar rag and then used a clean rag with a little water to wipe the bucket down.

 That was it!

 Below is the finished product.
 I love the results!
-The edges were aged to perfection along with the ideal amount of rust on the back.
+The edges were aged to perfection, and the back had the ideal amount of rust.

 It was the exact amount of age I was looking for.
 And come on, How easy was that?